smithy545/CPD/_posts/2016-04-01-university-pizza-board.md

 Friday schedules at CWRU incorporate community hour, an hour and a half during which no student has class.
 When April 1st fell on a Friday this year, I knew UPB should capitalize on the opportunity.

 <div class = "post-image">
-<image alt ="A Facebook update that reads: 'Friday. on the binary. (or thwing if the weather is subpar). snacks? a super secret brand reveal???
+<image alt ="A Facebook update that reads: Friday. on the binary. (or thwing if the weather is subpar). snacks? a super secret brand reveal???
 Be there for our UPB rebranding.
-Like us on facebook now so you can be the first to find out!'" src= "/images/pizza/prank-0.JPG"/> <br/>
+Like us on facebook now so you can be the first to find out!" src= "/images/pizza/prank-0.JPG"> <br/>
 </div>
 <br/>